nfugal/nfugal/README.md

 ### Hi there 👋
+I'm Nate.
+Feel free to check out my website, [natefugal.tech](https://natefugal.tech/) if you want to learn more about me.

+I can't think up anything else to add here currently, so here it is.
+Nice and short.

 <!--
 **nfugal/nfugal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.